-To celebrate 20 years of working to enhance and manage the environment, we are holding a prize draw with a first prize of a holiday in a unique historic building managed by the Landmark Trust.
-We also have three second prizes of pairs of tickets to a Royal Horticultural Society Show.
-The draw is open to anyone with a connection to TEP, for example you may work for one of our clients or suppliers, you may live in a community where TEP has delivered a project or you may be a former member of staff.
+To celebrate 20 years of working to enhance and manage the environment, we recently held a prize draw with a first prize of a holiday in a unique historic building managed by the Landmark Trust.
+We also awarded three second prizes of pairs of tickets to a Royal Horticultural Society Show.
+Thanks to everyone who entered and we will be contacting the lucky people shortly!

 We thought we’d share some facts about TEP you may never have realised … and may never have realised you wanted to realise!